JamesQQQ1/WindSight/README.md

 To run the model for various scenarios, follow these steps:

 1. Ensure all your datasets are in the correct format (NetCDF) or have been converted using the provided scripts.
-2. Execute the land use and land area preparation scripts.
+2. Execute the land use preparation scripts.
 3. Run the raster file conversion script for any additional datasets.
 4. Execute the population files script to prepare population data.
 5. Run the `Final.py` script to perform the analysis for each scenario.